Introduction

 If everything passes, commit the changes with message "fix: auto-lint".

-When a Folder job runs, ClawTab assembles everything into a single Claude Code invocation:
+When a Folder job runs, ClawTab reads all context and the prompt from central storage, assembles them into a single Claude Code invocation, and runs it from the project root:

-Secrets are injected as tmux environment variables - they never appear in the command string or in any file.
+Secrets are injected as tmux environment variables via -e KEY=VALUE flags when creating the tmux pane.
+They never appear in the command string or in any file.

-In ClawTab, you create multiple Folder jobs pointing to the same .cwt/ path but with different job_name values:
+Create multiple Folder jobs pointing to the same project root but with different job_name values:

 # Job 1: deploy